-- Very high tariff levels for cargo dues resulting from the migration from the old wharfage charge, which was calculated on an ad-valorem basis depending on the value of the cargo; - Very high differentials in the levels of cargo dues for different cargo types and commodities with no clear motivation for the differences; - Relatively low tariff levels for maritime services, which are based on an activity-based costing exercise conducted during the tariff reform of 2002 and that has since not been updated, resulting in the subsidisation of most services (clearly evident in Figure 1);
+• Very high tariff levels for cargo dues resulting from the migration from the old wharfage charge, which was calculated on an ad-valorem basis depending on the value of the cargo;

-• Relatively low and unevenly distributed levels of revenue from the real estate business based on the asset value and benefits derived from being in the port system.
+- Very high differentials in the levels of cargo dues for different cargo types and commodities with no clear motivation for the differences; - Relatively low tariff levels for maritime services, which are based on an activity-based costing exercise conducted during the tariff reform of 2002 and that has since not been updated, resulting in the subsidisation of most services (clearly evident in figure 1); - Relatively low and unevenly distributed levels of revenue from the real estate business based on the asset value and benefits derived from being in the port system.

-This strategy attempts to address these imbalances by moving away from value-based assessment towards an infrastructure-based charge, resulting in more efficient pricing which is in the public interest.
+This strategy attempts to address these imbalances by moving away from value based assessment towards an infrastructure based charge.
 Through the asset and cost allocation process and the resulting tariff structure, a quantitative assessment of the cross-subsidies is possible and existing cross-subsidies and their magnitude can be calculated.
 The table below examines potential cross-subsidies from decades of historical pricing levels and indicates the approach that the strategy takes to attempt to address these.